Contract basics for freelancers

 ‘Time and materials’ contracts

-As a freelancer you may be bringing some of your own know-how, software, designs, confidential information, processes or other property in which you have Intellectual Property Rights with you to provide the services.
+As a freelancer, you may be bringing some of your own know-how, software, designs, confidential information, processes or other property in which you have Intellectual Property Rights with you to provide the services.

 Typically, you might anticipate using these Intellectual Property rights when you have finished the contract and start to work for another client.
 This is not always the case however and, unless the agreement separates “background Intellectual Property Rights” (i.e. the Intellectual Property Rights either party had before entering into the contract) and “foreground Intellectual Property Rights” (i.e. the Intellectual Property Rights created during the course of the project) then it is likely that the customer will require all Intellectual Property Rights to be assigned or licensed exclusively to the customer.
 This may not always be appropriate, particularly where you intend to use similar know-how, built up over a period of time in order to act for multiple customers.

 In order to set out the basis upon which you may work for other customers after any given customer, the agreement should set out how Intellectual Property will be dealt with and in particular, whether Intellectual Property rights are assigned or licensed and the terms upon which that licence operates.
-(A customer may for instance be willing to allow you to use materials created provided that you do not use those same materials for a competitor).
-Such a licence however, would need to be agreed as part of the arrangement.
+(A customer may, for instance, be willing to allow you to use materials created provided that you do not use those same materials for a competitor).
+Such a licence, however, would need to be agreed as part of the arrangement.

-5) What could I be sued for?
+5) Is there something I could be sued for?

 If you were to cause death or personal injury through your negligence when providing the services or were to act fraudulently you would not be able to limit your liability for losses that are suffered as a result.
-In respect of other losses however (for instance, where you damage the property of a customer, unwillingly cause the customer to lose an important contract, suffer a computer virus, suffer a security breach or otherwise suffer damage resulting from your failure) you may be able to limit your exposure in the contract.
+In respect of other losses, however (for instance, where you damage the property of a customer, unwillingly cause the customer to lose an important contract, suffer a computer virus, suffer a security breach or otherwise suffer damage resulting from your failure) you may be able to limit your exposure in the contract.

 One common provision which you will want in place is a “force majeure” clause, dealing with your responsibilities in the event that you cannot supply the service for some reason beyond your control.
-Without this clause you might find that you are liable for your client’s loss, or face an extremely difficult legal battle to show that the contract has been “frustrated” - rendered impossible to perform.
+Without this clause, you might find that you are liable for your client’s loss, or face an extremely difficult legal battle to show that the contract has been “frustrated” - rendered impossible to perform.

 7) How formal do contracts need to be, and what about ‘oral contracts’?